LewisMagangi/wamumbi/docs/api/README.md

 # API Documentation

 Welcome to the Wamumbi Charity Management System API documentation.
-This API provides comprehensive endpoints for managing charitable activities, donations, volunteers, and organizational operations.
+This API provides comprehensive tRPC procedures for managing charitable activities, donations, volunteers, and organizational operations.

 ## Table of Contents